 Possible, but you need more than just solar panels and a home battery.

-How large should my home battery be for off-grid use?
+How large does my home battery need to be for off-grid use?

 At least 15-20 kWh, depending on your consumption and generation.